warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

 }
 ```

-> Filter function to index only documents where the value of the diet field is 'omnivore'.
+> Filter function to index only documents where the value of the diet field is `'omnivore'`.

 ```
 function(doc) {
  	return doc.diet == 'omnivore';
 }
 ```

-To create an index, you supply a filter function, which is used to decide which documents to add to the index and which documents to ignore.
-To do that, the function takes a document as an argument and returns true, if the document should be included in the index and false otherwise.

 <div> </div>